Gichure/e-procure/README.md

 # e-pro-cure
-E-Procurement Application to meet the needs of automation in the internal procurement process of a company.
+E-Procurement System to meet the needs of automation in the internal procurement process of a company.
 ## Overview
 1. The application has been developed using microservice approach.
 2. We use git monorepo where all microservices are the modules in a single respository.